brightbox/terraform-provider-brightbox/website/docs/r/database_server.html.markdown

 The following arguments are supported:

+* `allow_access` (Required) - A list of server group ids, server ids or IPv4 address references the database server should be accessible from.
+There must be at least one entry in the list
 * `name` - (Optional) A label assigned to the Database Server
 * `description` - (Optional) A further description of the Database Server
 * `maintenance_weekday` - (Optional) Numerical index of weekday (0 is Sunday, 1 is Monday...) to set when automatic updates may be performed.
 Default is 0 (Sunday).